What is the Ride the Trace Challenge to Conquer Cancer (C3)?

 All participants will stay in hotels each night.
 All hotels are paid for by C3.

 All riders should be able to ride at least 6 hours over varying terrain.
 While a new route, C3 has had riders between 18 - 70+ years old complete other editions.
 While challenging, the ride is manageable by all riders.
 Remember, this is not a race.
 The only other requirement is to raise the required funds.

 Is there training available to get me ready for the ride?

 Absolutely.
-A full training plan will be available to take any level of rider and help them get ready for the C2C event.
+A full training plan will be available to take any level of rider and help them get ready for the Trace event.